AIID-Trend-Analysis-Project/AIID-Trend-Analysis/README.md

 ![Reports over time](https://github.com/AIID-Trend-Analysis-Project/AIID-Trend-Analysis/assets/158225645/ce0de493-8b2d-4c2b-b438-95cda4983986)

 - This project explores:
-  - When AI first became a notable subject in the public eye.
+  - When did AI first became a notable subject in the public eye?
-  - Tracking changes in public opinion and media coverage over time.
-  - Trends in AI-related news cycles.
-  - Subjectivity in AI reporting.
-  - Potential biases in how AI news is presented.
+  - What has fallen in and out of reporting trends?
+  - How are our news sources surrounding the reporting of AI incidents potentially biased?

 - Computational methods are used to analyze trends in AI journalism with data from the AI Incident Database (AIID).
 - Techniques include: